drshahizan/Python-big-data/assignment/ass7/hpdp/ANGKASA/comparison.md

 </div>

 - Computation time
-  - Computation time, also known as execution time or runtime, refers to the amount of time it takes for a computer program or algorithm to complete its execution.
+  - Computation time, also known as execution time or runtime, refers to the time it takes for a computer program or algorithm to complete its execution.
 It is a critical metric in evaluating the efficiency and performance of software, and it is often measured in seconds, milliseconds, or microseconds.
+Below is the comparison between the computation time for each library for the calculation and visualization:

 <div align="center">